janko/rodauth-rails/README.md

 end
 ```

+For the list of configuration methods provided by Rodauth, see the [feature
+documentation].

 ## Custom extensions

 When developing custom extensions for Rodauth inside your Rails project, it's
-better to use plain modules (at least in the beginning), because Rodauth
+probably better to use plain modules, at least in the beginning, as Rodauth
-feature design doesn't yet support Zeitwerk reloading well.
-Here is
+feature design doesn't yet work well with Zeitwerk reloading.

-an example of an LDAP authentication extension that uses the
+Here is an example of an LDAP authentication extension that uses the
 [simple_ldap_authenticator] gem.

 ```rb